omnicolor/automation/README.md

   2. **Sample Utterances** - Text that tells Alexa which intents get fired when you say certain things, as well as how the slots fit.
 See https://raw.githubusercontent.com/omnicolor/automation/master/sample-utterances.txt for the utterances I've got.
 5. **SSL Certificate** - If you don't have a real SSL certificate, you can upload the public certificate for your self-signed one here.
 6. **Test** - Enable the skill for testing on this account.
 You can then enter utterances and click the button to test out your service.

+## Intent configuration

+Next, you need to configure your endpoint to respond to Alexa.
+I've got a sample file (config.php.dist) that you can copy over.
+It's got the IP addresses, a list of shows to try to pull from the Kodi database, and some infrared codes for turning things on and off.
+Much of that will probably not be useful or relevant to you, but it should give you an idea of how things are set up.